 To view the comparative charting summary:

-From Synthetics UI: Go to one.newrelic.com > Synthetics > (select a monitor) > Summary.
+From synthetic monitoring UI: Go to one.newrelic.com > Synthetics > (select a monitor) > Summary.

-From Browser UI: Go to one.newrelic.com > Browser > (select a browser app) > Page views, then select a page monitored by synthetic monitoring.
+From browser monitoring UI: Go to one.newrelic.com > Browser > (select a browser app) > Page views, then select a page monitored by synthetic monitoring.

 Review the comparative charting feature's summary of overall speed percentage and number of matching URLs.